AIHelpsSoft/documentations/IntegrationWithAggregators.md

 Most fields are self-explanatory.
 Application name and URL, the developer name will be shown to the salon/clinic when access will be asked.
 A contact email will not be shown to clients and needed to communicate with the application owner/developer.

-The scope defines rights that application will have in clients database. `clients_module` was made to fit all needs for online booking, connecting aggregator and similar tasks (get services, professionals, free time), `client_login` - used to make an appointment.
-These two scopes needed for our scenario.
-Other available scopes: `reports` - read-only access for all client's data and `full` - read/change all clients database; gives much more information than needed and probably most clients will refuse to give you access to all their data.
+The scope defines rights that application will have in clients database. `clients_module` was made to fit all needs for online booking, connecting aggregator and similar tasks (get services, professionals, free time), `services_aggregator` - find clients and make appointment without logging in as client.
+There are other available scopes but they probably not needed in our case (you can still read about them in documentation).

 `grant_access_url` - URL on your site which will receive notifications about clients granted access to their data.
 Will be described in the next chapter.